Sikh temple provides shelter for hundreds of Oroville Dam evacuees

 “I don’t want to go anywhere,” said Kiran Phagura of Live Oak, who arrived in a four-car caravan carrying 20 people – three generations including her husband, 4-year-old daughter Harnoor, five nieces and nephews, grandparents and more.
 “I was afraid there was going to be a flood, but here we don’t have to worry about anything.
 God bless the people here.”

 Most of those who camped out at Gurdwara Sahib originally came from the northern Indian state of Punjab and brought their relatives to Yuba City, Marysville, Olivehurst and other farming communities north of Sacramento.
-The Yuba City-Marsyville area is home to more than 40,000 Sikhs, said Mundy, while the greater Sacramento region has roughly 70,000.
+The Yuba City-Marysville area is home to more than 40,000 Sikhs, Mundy said, while the greater Sacramento region has roughly 70,000.
 Even as some Sikhs have been targets for harassment or worse, their faith calls upon them to feed the hungry, help those who need shelter and accept people regardless of religion.

 The center also welcomed some outside of the community.
 Shortly before noon, a bedraggled Sam and Roxanna Lyon rolled into the temple parking lot in their station wagon carrying their four kids, ages 2 to 9.
 “I thought we were going to get swept up in the flood,” said Trinity, their oldest.